-Michael Schwartz Library at Cleveland State University is committed to the needs of the disabled university community and to provide them with access to the Library's materials, resources, and services.
-The Library staff assists students with special needs with the same priority as other patrons while making accommodations for access to information and materials.
+Michael Schwartz Library at Cleveland State University is committed to providing the disabled community with access to the Library's materials, resources, and services.
+The Library staff assists students with disabilities with the same priority as other patrons while making accommodations for access to information and materials.

 An assistive technology lab (ATLC) designed to serve students with disabilities is in the Library, RT 103 (216-687-2141).
 Some of the equipment includes software that will scan and recognize text, enlarge text and pictures, read text out loud, allow editing and saving physical documents into electronic formats, and print in Braille or enlarged text.
 There is also a wide variety of assistive hardware and software for enabling computer access for all students and patrons with disabilities.
 The ATLC is networked so those students have full access to all electronically available library resources.

-This lab is a collaborative effort among the Library, the Office of Disability Services , and the Department of Occupational Therapy.
-Only students who have documented disabilities may use the Adaptive Technology Lab and must obtain a certification card from the Office of Services for Students with disabilities.
-The student must also provide a valid CSU Viking Card.
+The ATLC is a collaborative effort among the Library, the Office of Disability Services , and the Department of Occupational Therapy.
+Only students who are registered with Disability Services or students studying assistive technology are permitted to use the ATLC.
+All students must be able to provide a valid CSU Viking Card.

 Cooperation with Office of Disability Services